rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 A class describes an **entity** which is used as a blueprint to create an **instance** of this entity.
 Once an instance of the class gets created with the `new` statement, the constructor of the class is called which instantiates the instance of the class.
 Therefore, a class can have properties which are usually located in its constructor.
 In addition, class methods (e.g. `getName()`) are used to read (or write) data of the instance.
 The instance of the class is represented as the `this` object within the class, but outside the instance is just assigned to a JavaScript variable.

 Usually classes are used for inheritance in object-oriented programming.
 They are used for the same in JavaScript whereas the `extends` statement can be used to inherit with one class from another class.
-The more specialized class inherits all the abilities from the more general class with the `extends` statement, and can add its specialized abilities to it.
+The more specialized class inherits all the abilities from the more general class with the `extends` statement, and can add its specialized abilities to it:

 {{< highlight javascript "hl_lines=12 13 14 15 16 18 21" >}}
 class Developer {